simonmichael/hledger/hledger/hledger.m4.md

 To use a config file, specify it with the `--conf` option.
 Its options will be inserted near the start of your command line (so you can override them if needed).
-Or, you can add a `hledger --conf` shebang line to a config file and execute it like a script.

 Or, you can set up an automatic config file that is used whenever you run hledger.
 This can be `hledger.conf` in the current directory or above,